- It’s Been A Year.

 I am deeply suspicious of any writer who thinks that writing about writing is the right way to go about it.
 This is a problem, because so many people think the right way to start writing is to feverishly scribble down the one lousy thing they were given to say in their lives, and then … Continue reading The Mythology of Making Words.

 I recently read Mark Fisher’s fantastic Capitalist Realism.
-It’s a short book and all, but it was so engrossing I put it down in one sitting.
+It’s a short book and all, but engrossing.
+So I put it down in one sitting.
+It’s a fantastic book.
+I’d recommend anyone who is interested in social critique of any sort.
 Here are the notes I took on each chapter.
-This is intended to be a summary and mixed commentary.
-It’s a fantastic book, and I’d recommend anyone who is … Continue reading Mark Fisher’s Capitalist Realism: Summary and Notes.
+It’s a fantastic book, and I’d … Continue reading Mark Fisher’s Capitalist Realism: Summary and Notes.

 I recently came across a podcast that approaches similar issues to those that I’m concerned about like the profit motive in mental health care, the encroaching influence of the psychopharmaceutical companies, the atomization of the individual, etc. I think it’s important to share it here, because I think it’s an important discussion to have.
 Note: … Continue reading Recommending “It’s Not All In Your Head.”